-Prereading Focus Questions
+Pre-reading Focus Questions

-(Reading Standards, Craft & Structure, Strand 5 and Integration of Knowledge & Ideas, Strand 7)

-Before introducing this book to students, you may wish to develop background and promote anticipation by posing questions such as the following:
+(Reading Standards, Craft & Structure, Strand 5 and Integration of Knowledge & Ideas, Strand 7) Before introducing this book to students, you may wish to develop background and promote anticipation by posing questions such as the following:

 - 1. Take a look at the front and back covers.
 Take a picture walk.
 Ask students to make a prediction.
 Do you think this book will be fiction or nonfiction?
 What makes you think so?
-What clues does the author/illustrator give to help you know whether this book will be fiction or nonfiction? - 2.
-What do you know about texts that are nonfiction?
-What are some genres and features of nonfiction?
-Why do authors write nonfiction? - 3.
+What clues do the author and illustrator give to help you know whether this book will be fiction or nonfiction? - 2.
+What do you know about texts that are informational nonfiction?
+What are the typical features of informational nonfiction texts?
+What are some things that will not happen in informational nonfiction texts?
+Why do authors write informational nonfiction texts?
+How do you think their reasons differ from authors who write fiction? - 3.
 What is a scientist?
 What does a scientist do?
 What subjects might a scientist study?
 Why are scientists important?
 Why do we learn science in school?
 Share an experience you have had of a science lesson/project or of a scientist helping you in some way. - 4.
 What do you know about Puerto Rico?
 Where is it located?
 What is the climate and environment like?
 What kinds of animals and plants live there?
-What are some challenges animals living in Puerto Rico may face?
-Why might Puerto Rico be a good environment for animals and plants to survive and thrive? - 5.
+What are some of the challenges animals living in Puerto Rico may face?
+Why might Puerto Rico be such a good environment for animals and plants to live and thrive? - 5.
 Why do you think I chose this book for us to read today?